abhayarawal14/Tracking-Room-Occupancy/README.md

 ## Project Overview:
-This project focuses on predicting room occupancy using environmental sensor data, such as temperature, CO2 levels, and light intensity.
-By applying machine learning techniques, specifically Gaussian Naive Bayes and Random Forest classifiers, the project aims to achieve high accuracy in occupancy detection.
-The dataset used for this project is sourced from the UCI Machine Learning Repository.
+This project leverages environmental sensor data, such as temperature, CO2 levels, and light intensity, to predict room occupancy using advanced machine learning techniques.
+Utilizing datasets from the UCI Machine Learning Repository, the project implements Gaussian Naïve Bayes and Random Forest models to classify room occupancy.

+## Objectives
++ **Accuracy**: Develop highly accurate models for predicting room occupancy.
++ **Insights**: Analyze the effects of different environmental factors on occupancy detection.
++ **Sustainability**: Lay the groundwork for future Internet of Things (IoT) and environmental sustainability applications.

-## Key Features:
+## Methodology
++ **Data Collection**: Environmental parameters (temperature, light, CO2 levels, and PIR sensor data) were gathered from the UCI Machine Learning Repository.
-+ **Data Preprocessing**: Cleaning, normalization, and handling of missing values.
++ **Data Preprocessing**: Included cleaning, normalization, and handling missing values.
-+ **Exploratory Data Analysis**: Identifying significant features influencing room occupancy.
-+ **Model Development**: Implemented Random Forest and Gaussian Naive Bayes classifiers.
++ **Model Development**: Two machine learning models, Random Forests and Gaussian Naïve Bayes, were developed.
-+ **Performance Evaluation**: Assessed models using accuracy, precision, recall, and F1-score.
++ **Model Evaluation**: Models were assessed using metrics like accuracy, precision, recall, and F1-score.

-+ **Results Analysis**: Provided insights into the impact of different environmental factors on occupancy prediction.
+## Key Findings
++ **Model Performance**: Random Forest achieved high performance with all metrics above 0.997, while Gaussian Naïve Bayes also performed strongly with metrics exceeding 0.96.
++ **Environmental Factors**: Temperature and light levels generally rise as room occupancy increases, while CO2 levels also tend to rise with increased occupancy.

-## Impact:
+## Conclusion
-This project showcases the potential of machine learning in smart building automation, offering insights into resource management and energy efficiency.
-The findings lay the groundwork for future applications in the Internet of Things (IoT) and environmental sustainability.
+This project demonstrates the potential of machine learning in smart building automation, offering insights into resource management and energy efficiency.
+Future research could focus on real-time data for dynamic occupancy scenarios, scalability of the model in different building types, and examining user behavior to improve predictions.

-## Technologies Used:
-+ Python
-+ Machine Learning (Random Forest, Gaussian Naive Bayes)
-+ Data Analysis and Visualization Libraries (Pandas, NumPy, Matplotlib)

 ## Future Work:
-+ Integrate real-time data for dynamic occupancy scenarios.
++ Access real-time data for dynamic occupancy scenarios.
-+ Evaluate scalability across different building types.
++ Evaluate the scalability of the model in various building types.
-+ Investigate user behavior for improved prediction accuracy.
++ Connect occupancy estimates with actual energy consumption for sustainable building management.